payskyCompany/NUMO-PayButton-SDK-ios-example/README.md

-## PaySky Button SDK
+## Numo Button SDK

-The purpose of this SDK to help programmers to use PaySky payment SDK for IOS .
+The purpose of this SDK to help programmers to use Numo payment SDK for IOS .

 ## Getting Started